openproof-net/rpo-spec-v0.1/README.md

 5. 🧪 Validating an RPO Bundle

-A system must reject an RPO if:
+A validator must reject any RPO if:

-mandatory fields are missing
+mandatory fields are missing,

-timestamp is not ISO-8601
+timestamp is not ISO-8601,

-hash is not a 64-char hex
+hash is not a 64-char hex,

-narrative structure is invalid
+narrative structure is invalid,

-recomputed hash does not match
+recomputed hash does not match.

-def validate_public_hash(bundle):
-    expected = compute_public_hash(bundle)
-    return expected == bundle["registry"]["public_hash"]
+This ensures a provably immutable artifact.

 ══════════════════════════════════

-6. 🛠️ Generating a New RPO (Developer Example) import uuid from datetime import datetime
+6. 🛠 Generating a New RPO (Developer Example) import uuid from datetime import datetime